 The Lt.
 Col. Kenneth Rondo Carson and Virginia Bryan Carson Graduate Fellowship is an endowment established by the estate of Virginia B. Carson, honoring her husband, a former member of the "Flying Tigers," a former member of the Joint Strategic Target Planning Staff Strategic Air Command, retired master navigator and enthusiast of space exploration.
 Colonel Carson greatly admired the professionalism and accomplishments of NASA's space program.
 The Carson Fellowship is awarded to students pursuing degrees in the Department of Planetary Sciences, Lunar and Planetary Laboratory, selected on the basis of academic achievement and the promise of further scholarly endeavor.

-Nathanial Hendler is the recipient of the 2015 Carson Fellowship Award, which provides one academic year of support, including salary, tuition and a small supply stipend.
-Nathanial is beginning his first year of graduate studies at LPL.
+Maureen Palmer is the recipient of the 2018 Carson Fellowship Award, which provides one academic year of support, including salary, tuition, and a supply stipend.
+Maureen is a first-year graduate student at LPL.

 Maureen grew up in Shoreview, Minnesota.
 Her interest in a scientific research career was ignited by her experience competing on Mounds View High School’s Science Olympiad team.
 Maureen attended St. Olaf College from 2012 to 2016 and graduated with a Bachelor’s degree in Chemistry.
 She had the opportunity to participate in a variety of research experiences, including ecology projects (in St. Olaf’s Natural Lands and in Tamil Nadu, India) and organic chemistry lab research.
 She competed on St. Olaf’s Parliamentary Debate team and, in addition to science, took a significant amount of coursework in philosophy.